chongna95/Hr-Analytics-Job-Prediction/README.md

 promotion_last_5years|Whether or not the employee was promoted in the last 5 years Department|The employee's department salary|The employee's salary (U.S. dollars)

+The bar chart below shows the breakdown of how many generous tippers (>20%) versus non-generous tippers that exist in the data set.

 # Modeling and Evaluation